AaronGrainer/pytorch-nlp-multitask/README.md

   </a>
 </p>

-This project showcases the codebase required to train and serve a Pytorch Multitask Natural Learning Processing model using AI Platform, a few tweaks are required here to adopt Pytorch as AI Platform is mainly used alongside Tensorflow.
+This project showcases the codebase required to train and serve a Pytorch Multitask Natural Learning Processing model using AI Platform with a custom docker container.

 ## Multitask Learning